WHALEEYE/MicroShield/evaluation/README.md

 Then the evaluator will start to test connections and it might take a long time.

 > Be easy, its fully automatic.
 You just need to wait.

+### Arguments

+For command line arguments, you can use `-h` flag for more information.